Badger275/flexbox-inclass-practice/README.md

 # Flexbox Exercise

 Edit plants.html and style.css to recreate the layout in the image below using flexbox.
 You are not allowed to use floats.
+Refer to https://flexbox.malven.co/ to help you figure out with properties to use.

 You will need to use flexbox to: